Essential Thrombocytopenia

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-• Erythromelalgia — burning red painful hands/feet, dramatically relieved by aspirin (classic).
+• Erythromelalgia — burning, red, painful hands/feet, dramatically relieved by aspirin (the classic clue).

 2. Thrombosis (arterial > venous)

-• Stroke / TIA, MI, peripheral arterial occlusion.
+• Arterial: stroke / TIA, MI, peripheral arterial occlusion.

-• DVT, PE, or splanchnic vein thrombosis (Budd-Chiari, portal vein) — suspect MPN in young patients with splanchnic clots.
+• Venous: DVT, PE, and splanchnic vein thrombosis (Budd-Chiari, portal vein).

-• Mucocutaneous bleeding from acquired von Willebrand disease.
+• Mucocutaneous bleeding from acquired von Willebrand disease (platelets adsorb large vWF multimers).

-• Aspirin must be used cautiously at very high counts.
+• Use aspirin cautiously at very high counts.

 Exam findings